 Adapted from the IBM article by Joanne Godfrey

-Discovering and classifying data across the enterprise is crucial to any data protection strategy, but it can be complicated due to the constantly shifting nature of the cybersecurity landscape, the difficulty of unifying processes across diverse environments and the sheer scale of the task at hand.
+Discovering and classifying data across the enterprise is crucial to any data protection strategy.
+Still, it can be complicated due to the constantly shifting nature of the cybersecurity landscape, the difficulty of unifying processes across diverse environments and the sheer scale of the task at hand.

-If you’re feeling overwhelmed trying to keep track of and meet the myriad data security and compliance requirements organisations face today, the following five best practices can help you develop effective data discovery and classification processes, which can help address the data security, data privacy and compliance requirements for your organisation.
+Suppose you’re overwhelmed trying to track and meet the myriad data security and compliance requirements organisations face today.
+In that case, the following five best practices can help you develop effective data discovery and classification processes, which can help address your organisation’s data security, privacy and compliance requirements.

-In today’s data-centric world, it’s simply no longer possible to do data discovery and classification manually.
-It’s inaccurate and inconsistent, and thus, very risky.
-People make mistakes, and these mistakes can mean that your data is misclassified or not classified at all.
-As a result, your data may not be protected properly, or you may not be in compliance.
+In today’s data-centric world, it’s simply no longer possible to manually do data discovery and classification.
+People make mistakes, which can mean that your data is misclassified or not classified.
+As a result, your data may not be adequately protected, or you may not comply.
 Manual classification is also incredibly time-consuming.
+It’s inaccurate and inconsistent and, thus, very risky.

-Look for a solution that automates data discovery and classification and supports multiple methods for classification, such as catalog-based search, regular expression and patterns, as well as next-generation data classification, which can search data directly from within a table.
+Look for a solution that automates data discovery and classification and supports multiple methods for classification, such as catalogue-based search, regular expression and patterns, and next-generation data classification, which can search data directly from within a table.
 This enables more expressive results and delivers higher accuracy.
 Read more: Industrialise your GDPR programme for faster, more assured compliance

 Don’t start your data discovery and classification journey without a goal.
 Ask yourself, why are you classifying data?
-For security, compliance, privacy Subject Access Requests?
-Are you looking for personally identifiable information (PII), payment card data, IT data?
+For security, compliance, and privacy, Subject Access Requests?
+Are you looking for personally identifiable information (PII), payment card data, and IT data?
 Remember, there are many types of sensitive and regulated data.

-It’s also important to determine where you want to start.
-Maybe you have a customer relationship management (CRM) database that you know is likely to contain a lot of sensitive data.
-That might be a good place to start.
+It’s also essential to determine where you want to start.
+Maybe you have a customer relationship management (CRM) database that you know will likely contain many sensitive data.
+That might be an excellent place to start.

-While you want to follow an initial plan and focus on the data sources that introduce the highest risk to your business, be prepared for surprises and deviations from the plan.
+While you want to follow an initial plan and focus on the data sources introducing the highest risk to your business, be prepared for surprises and deviations from the plan.

 Data is dynamic, distributed and in demand.
-New data and new sources are added all the time, and data is constantly shared, moved and duplicated.
-Moreover, data changes over time.
-At one point in time, it may not be sensitive, but then it is changed and becomes sensitive — and sensitive data is risky data.
+New data and new sources are constantly added, and data is constantly shared, moved and duplicated—moreover, data changes over time.
+It may not be sensitive at one point in time, but then it is changed and becomes sensitive — and sensitive data is risky.
 Automation makes the data discovery and classification process repeatable and scalable.

 Data discovery and classification should serve as the foundation for your security strategy.
 Use the insights you have garnered to assess risk and prioritise remediation efforts.
 Start with hardening sensitive data sources, then implement effective access policies.
-Continuously monitor to detect suspicious and outlier behavior.
-Deploy controls to protect sensitive data, such as blocking and masking data, as well as flexible encryption solutions.
+Continuously monitor to detect suspicious and outlier behaviour.
+Deploy controls to protect sensitive data, such as blocking and masking data and flexible encryption solutions.

-Businesses are migrating to the cloud to increase agility and productivity while facing a relentless barrage of cyberattacks and an ever-increasing number of data compliance regulations.
-Therefore, the need for data discovery and classification is more important than ever.
-Intelligent automation, strategic planning, focused execution and thorough preparation can provide the foundations for a successful security and compliance strategy for your organisation.
+Businesses are migrating to the cloud to increase agility and productivity while facing a relentless barrage of cyberattacks and data compliance regulations.
+Therefore, data discovery and classification are more critical than ever.
+Intelligent automation, strategic planning, focused execution and thorough preparation can provide the foundations for your organisation’s successful security and compliance strategy.